PSF : Introduction to R Package for Pattern Sequence Based Forecasting Algorithm: PSF package description

 \subsubsection{Plot function for PSF}

-The \texttt{psf\_plot()} function allows users to plot the predicted values obtained with the \texttt{psf()} function.
-This function takes the input dataset, the predicted values with the \texttt{psf()} function, and other plot describing variables, like plot title, legends, etc. This function generates the plot showing original time series data and predicted data with significant color changes.
-The plot obtained by \texttt{psf\_plot()} possesses dynamic margin size such that it can include the input data set and all predicted values as per requirements.
-The syntax of \texttt{psf\_plot()} function is as shown below.
+The \code{plot.psf()} function allows users to plot both the actual values of a series and predicted values obtained by a PSF model.
+This function takes the trained PSF model, denoted by the first parameter named \code{x}, which includes internally the original time series, obtained by \code{psf()}, along with the predicted values obtained through \code{predict.psf()}, and optionally other plot describing variables, like plot title, legends, etc. This function generates the plot showing original time series data and predicted data with significant color changes.
+The plot obtained by \code{plot.psf()} possesses dynamic margin size such that it can include the input data set and all predicted values as per requirements.
+The syntax of \code{plot.psf()} function is as shown below.
+The usage of \code{plot.psf()} function is further discussed in the next section.